changxin-ge/AskProcurement-Agentic-AI-Bootcamp/labs/Lab 2 - RFP Generation/README.md

 ![alt text](images/rfp_architecture.png)

-This lab focuses on automating the creation of Request for Proposal (RFP) documents using Watsonx Orchestrate.
+This lab focuses on automating the creation of Request for Proposal (RFP) documents using watsonx Orchestrate.
 The goal is to streamline procurement processes by leveraging AI-driven automation.

 The specific scenario involves generating an RFP for LiDAR systems used in low-orbit satellites.
 These RFPs are critical for sourcing advanced LiDAR technology that meets stringent requirements for satellite operations.

-In this lab, you will build an AI-powered agent within Watsonx Orchestrate that:
+In this lab, you will build an AI-powered agent within watsonx Orchestrate that:

 * Adheres to a predefined RFP template.
 * Interacts with the user by asking key questions to gather necessary details.